-- (1) The planning and land authority must not grant a lease unless satisfied that, during the term of the lease, the lessee will have- - (a) direct access to the leased land from a road or road related area; or - (b) access to the leased land from a road or road related area by way of an access road or track, or in another way, that the lessee may use for entry or exit only, without charge and at any hour of the day or night. - (2) Access provided by the planning and land authority because of subsection (1) (b)- - (a) must not interfere with a building, garden or stockyard on the land (the affected land) through which the access is provided at the time the access is provided; and - (b) must be located in a way that causes as little damage or inconvenience to the lessee of the affected land as possible. - (3) The validity of a lease granted under this part is not affected by a failure to comply with this section.
+- (1) The planning and land authority must not grant a lease unless satisfied that, during the term of the lease, the lessee will have- - (a) direct access to the leased land from a road or road related area; or - (b) access to the leased land from a road or road related area by way of an access road or track, or in another way, that the lessee may use for entry or exit only, without charge and at any hour of the day or night. - (2) Access provided because of subsection (1) (b)- - (a) must not interfere with a building, garden or stockyard on the land (the affected land) through which the access is provided at the time the access is provided; and - (b) must be located in a way that causes as little damage or inconvenience to the lessee of the affected land as possible. - (3) The validity of a lease granted under this part is not affected by a failure to comply with this section.

-road-see the Road Transport (General) Act 1999, dictionary.
+Authorised by the ACT Parliamentary Counsel-also accessible at www.legislation.act.gov.au road-see the Road Transport (General) Act 1999, dictionary.